HarrisonWismer/RadialProfile/README.md

 2. Use any channel as a guide to:

 	A) Draw an ROI Using the shapes layer named "ROIs" which can be found on the left.
-The polygon selection will be the most accurate.
+Using the polygon shape tool is encouraged.

 	B) Place a Center Point using the points layer named "Centers" which can be found on the left.
 Place this where you want the center of the Radial Profile circle to be.
 	   Note that this center point does not need to be placed in the center of the ROI defined.

-	**IMPORTANT: ROI's and Center Points must be created in the same order to be properly registed with each other.
-It is recommend to draw 1 ROI and then immediately place its center point.
+	**IMPORTANT: ROI's and Center Points must be created in the same order to be properly associated with each other.
+It is recommend to draw 1 ROI and then immediately place its center point or vice versa.
 A less feasible but still valid approach would be to draw all ROIs and then place all center points in the SAME ORDER the ROIs were added.
-	What CANNOT be done is creating ROI_1, create ROI_2, place ROI_2's center point and then place ROI_1's center point.
+	What CANNOT be done is to create ROI_1, create ROI_2, place ROI_2's center point and then place ROI_1's center point.
 This will associate ROI_2 with ROI_1's center point and vice versa.**

 3. Repeat step 2 for all desired ROI's.

 4. When done, close down the Napari Viewer by clicking the X in the top right corner.
 The Viewer may re-open with the same scene and same ROIs, in which case the number of ROI's is not the same as the number of center points placed.
+If the circle shape was used to define a boundary, it is likely it will be changed into a rectangle during this process, which is why it is encouraged to use the polygon shape tool instead.
 In this case it may be easier to delete all ROIs and points to make sure that each ROI is correctly associated with each point.
 If the number of ROIs matches the number of center points, a new viewer displaying the next scene will pop up.
 Repeat steps 1-3 for each scene until no new Viewer pops up.

 5. View the specified output folder to see the results.